Suzuki Ertiga: Vietnam

 The second generation Ertiga was launched in Vietnam on 29 June 2019, with two trim levels available at launch: GL (with manual) and GLX (with automatic); it is powered by a K15B 1.5-litre petrol engine.

 In February 2020, the Ertiga line-up was updated in Vietnam.
 The GL trim received a second-row armrest and a 6.2-inch touchscreen infotainment system with a reversing camera.
 The GLX trim received 15-inch dual-tone alloy wheels, 10-inch touchscreen infotainment system and automatic climate control.

 The facelifted Ertiga launched in Vietnam in September 2022, with three variants: Hybrid M/T, Hybrid A/T and Hybrid Sport Limited A/T. All variants are powered by a K15B 1.5-litre petrol MHEV engine.

 Safety

 Global NCAP

-The Ertiga for India received 3 stars for adult occupants and 3 stars for toddlers from Global NCAP in 2019 (similar to Latin NCAP 2013).
+The Ertiga for India received 3 stars for adult occupants and 3 stars for toddlers from Global NCAP 1.0 in 2019 (similar to Latin NCAP 2013).

-The African version of the Ertiga received 1 star for adults and 2 stars for toddlers from Global NCAP in 2024 (based on Latin NCAP 2016).
+The African version of the Ertiga received 1 star for adults and 2 stars for toddlers from Global NCAP 2.0 in 2024 (similar to Latin NCAP 2016).